soumendrak/hashnode/ckzefmpyh06keabs1g4po02kt.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1643401469305/jyoRantQAr.png)

 - I have been a Python programmer, I was looking for a Python-based solution, the Tamil-wordle was written in Golang.
-I learned (and forgot) Golang in IBM, therefore I was a bit confident about it that I can recall the concepts and apply them.
-It has a backend and a frontend.
+I learned (and forgot 😀) Golang in IBM, therefore I was a bit confident about it that I can recall the concepts and apply them.
+The project has a backend and a frontend.
 - The front end makes calls to the backend Golang server, where the validation and verification happen.
 - The main branch was based on CLI and the UI was in progress.
 - There were two UI PRs were there, One UI PR (Pull Request) was built in ReactJS, which caught my attention.